- About Us

 The Seattle group serves Seattle and Shoreline, and focuses on local issues, including improving public transit, reducing waste, environmental justice, and endorsing and supporting green candidates.

-We generally meet the second Tuesday of odd months for Seattle Group planning meetings, and subcommittees may meet more frequently.
+We generally meet the first Monday of odd months for Seattle Group planning meetings, and subcommittees may meet more frequently.
 Please contact our chair Dan Schwartz (dpschwartz at gmail dot com) if you'd like to join us.